Container Roles

 Default:podman

-The command to use when building the image (E.g.,
+- The command to use when building the image (E.g., - docker).

 -